Ktor 3.2.3 Help

 Example: How to configure an engine in a multiplatform mobile project

-To configure engine-specific options in a multiplatform mobile project, you can use expect/actual declarations.
-Let's demonstrate how to achieve this using a project created in the Creating a cross-platform mobile application tutorial:
+When building a multiplatform project, you can use expected and actual declarations to select and configure engines for each target platform.
+This allows you to share most client configuration in common code while applying engine-specific options in platform code.
+We'll demonstrate how to achieve this using a project created in the Creating a cross-platform mobile application tutorial:

 expect fun httpClient(config: HttpClientConfig<*>.() -> Unit = {}): HttpClient